30-Minute Chicken Noodle Soup Recipe (Better Than Store-Bought!)

 • Carefully place whole chicken breasts into the broth

-• Bring liquid to a boil (you’ll see lots of bubbles)
+• Bring liquid to a boil (you’ll see lots of bubbles across the surface)

 • Reduce heat to medium-low (you want to see gentle bubbles)